Skip to content

 SIZE_NP refers to the number of particles used in the simulation.
 SIZE_MPI_TASKS refers to the number of MPI tasks.
 SIZE_OMP_THREADS refers to the number of OpenMP threads per MPI task.
 SIZE_ACC_DEVICES refers to the number of GPU devices per MPI task.

-The memory needs have been derived by analyzing the data structures used in the code and are not based on measurements.
+The memory requirements have been derived by analyzing the data structures used in the code and are not based on measurements.

-Some timers are zero because the corresponding modules have not been used in this run.
+Some timers are zero or not shown because the corresponding modules have not been used in this run.

-A simple optimization of memory needs (and runtime!) is to adjust the constants EX, EY, and EZ defined in libtrac.h to match the grid dimensions of the meteorological data set and the constant NP to match the number of particles used in the simulation.
+A simple optimization of memory requirements (and runtime!) is to adjust the constants EX, EY, and EP, defined in mptrac.h, to match the grid dimensions of the meteorological data set and the constant NP to match the number of particles used in the simulation.

 Profiling of CPU runs